-A. GREENHOUSE GAS AND CARBON EMISSIONS.
+A. GREENHOUSE GAS AND CARBON EMISSIONS

-As a forestry and plantation company, Greenheart is aware of the essential role of trees in reducing carbon emissions and hence, we strive to protect the forests and take a sustainable forest management approach so as to maintain the balance between harvesting forest resources for business and the need for the environmental protection.
+As a forestry and plantation company, Greenheart is aware of the essential role of trees in reducing carbon emissions and hence, we strive to protect the forests and take a sustainable forest management approach so as to maintain the balance between harvesting forest resources for business and the need for environmental protection.
 We believe this is also the utmost concern of our stakeholders.

-Majority of our carbon footprint is created in the harvesting, trucking and processing activities.
 Below is the detailed analysis by different divisions:

 Our New Zealand division's operations consist of plantation, forest management, harvesting and sale of logs.
-Below are the types of emissions and respective emission data regarding different activities:
+Below are the respective sequestration and emission data regarding different activities: